bzlmnop/apinum/README.md

 # apinum
-Library for extracting API numbers from strings and files.
+Library for extracting API numbers from strings.